 Use only the vent starter of the same manufacturer as the vent components.
 Do not mix components from different systems.
 The vent system could fail, causing flue gas spillage, resulting in severe personal injury or death.

-- Select vent method based on page 14 and installation requirements. - Refer to Table 4 for maximum vent run lengths and number of elbows.
-Do not exceed data in Table 4. - Select vent components from separate CGi, & GV Vent Component Supplement.
-All components, including the vent
+- 2. Select vent method based on page 14 and installation requirements. - Refer to Table 4 for maximum vent run lengths and number of elbows.
+Do not exceed data in Table 4.

 Table 4 Maximum vent length